The Frankincense Route

 Overnight in flight.

-Arrive in Muscat in the early morning.
+Arrive in Muscat.
 Transfer to the hotel and check-in.

 In the late afternoon, enjoy a sunset cruise aboard a traditional dhow, followed by dinner at the hotel.